Can my house and my possessions be sold to pay my debts?

 You can be made bankrupt (sequestrated) by creditors in the following way:

-- a single creditor in the UK or another EU member state to whom you owe at least £3,000, or
+- a single creditor in the UK or an EU member state (other than Denmark) to whom you owe at least £3,000, or

-- a group of creditors in the UK or other EU member states to whom you owe jointly at least £3,000.
+- a group of creditors in the UK or EU member states (other than Denmark) to whom you jointly owe at least £3,000.

 If you are in a DAS Debt Payment Programme you will have an approved money adviser and you must get in touch with the adviser.
 Creditors cannot make you bankrupt if you are in a Debt Payment Programme.